OctopusDeploy/blog/blog/2019-07/verify-appsettings/index.md

 And that's it!
 Now, before a deployment starts, we check to make sure that all app settings keys are present in the Octopus Parameters collection and fail the deployment if it's not found!

 ## Conclusion
 This post demonstrated a method to detect missing Octopus Deploy variables that are present in the app settings of a .config file.
-You could apply a similar idea Substitue variables in files looking for any #{} placeholders, however, you would need to place the code in either Deployment or Post-deployment script windows as the substitution occurs after the Pre-deployment script executes.
+You could apply a similar idea to 'Substitue variables in files' looking for any #{} placeholders, however, you would need to place the code in either Deployment or Post-deployment script windows as the substitution occurs after the Pre-deployment script executes.